M66B/FairEmail/FAQ.md

 You can test a regex [here](https://regexr.com/).

 Matched identities can be used to color code messages.

 The identity color takes precedence over the folder and account color.
+This means that the color of the color stripe will be determined by first checking if there is a color set for the 'via' (matched) identity, and after that if there is a color set for the folder containing the message, and finally if there is a color set for the account the message belongs to.

 Setting identity colors is a pro feature.

 <br />